Sihyeon Villa, Sagittarius

 “You don’t think I tried?”
 Olive grimaced.
 “I’ve burned right through all of them just like that.”
 He snapped his fingers.

 Claire’s brows shot up, and he chuckled.
-“You’re quite terrifying, you know?”
-He tapped his chin and dquinted.
+“You’re pretty terrifying, you know?”
+He tapped his chin and squinted.
 “Are you having trouble controlling it—your conducting, I mean?”

 Olive’s mind flashed to the young assassin, and nausea gripped his stomach.